Inductive Reasoning for Coinductive Types: Algebraic Coinductives

 \begin{definition}[\link{order}{\cwpdirected}{Directed set}] For index type $I$ and ordered type $A$, a collection $U : I \rightarrow A$ is \textit{directed} when $\forall \: i \: j : I, \exists \: k : I, U \: i \sqsubseteq U \: k \land U \: j \sqsubseteq U \: k$, or \link{order}{\cwpdownwardzdirected}{\textit{downward-directed}} when $\forall \: i \: j : I, \exists \: k : I, U \: k \sqsubseteq U \: i \land U \: k \sqsubseteq U \: j$. \end{definition}

 Intuitively, a directed set is one in which all elements are ultimately approximating the same thing.
 This leads to a natural notion of convergence: a directed set ``converges'' to its supremum whenever it exists.
+A special case of directed set is that of $\omega$-chain: